jboss-switchyard/quickstarts/camel-jaxb/Readme.md

 karaf@root> features:addurl mvn:org.switchyard.karaf/switchyard/{SWITCHYARD-VERSION}/xml/features

-3. Install the feature for the camel-ftp-binding quickstart :
+3. Install the feature for the camel-jaxb quickstart :

-karaf@root> features:install switchyard-quickstart-camel-ftp-binding
+karaf@root> features:install switchyard-quickstart-camel-jaxb

 4. To submit a webservice request to invoke the SOAP gateway, run the quickstart client :
 <br/>